Home » Blog » Microsoft Security – Insights and Best Practices

 Microsoft Teams: Apply lifecycles to existing guests

-Microsoft Security Defaults
+What are Microsoft Security Defaults?

 Security Defaults are basic identity security mechanisms recommended and provided by Microsoft that protect your users and administrators from identity-related attacks.
+They include:

 More information about Security Defaults is included in our blog post about Microsoft Teams Security Configurations.

-Microsoft Security with External User Manager
+Microsoft security with External User Manager

 One of the most common security issues is managing external user access.
 As a Microsoft admin, you should consider using External User Manager to protect your environment.
-This tool provides a comprehensive dashboard that allows admins to control and monitor external users effectively.

 External User Manager is an essential solution for any admin aiming to improve Microsoft security and efficient access management in their tenant.
-Book a free demo to find out how it can help you!

 Get control over guests in Microsoft: